grz0zrg/wui/README.md

 #####Usage

-There is a minified and gzipped up to date ready-to-use css/js files in the **_dist_** folder, to use the entire library, just include them in your HTML file
+There is a minified and gzipped up to date ready-to-use js file in the **_dist_** folder, to use the entire library, just include it in your HTML file

+There is also a minified and gzipped up to date ready-to-use css file for each themes in the **_dist/[theme_name]_** folder, to use it, just include it in your HTML file

 ```html
 <link rel="stylesheet" type="text/css" href="wui.min.css"/>